-Gluten-free brown rice flour brownies are a decadent treat -you’d never know they’re gluten-free!
+Gluten-free brown rice flour brownies are a moist, fudgy, decadent dessert sweetened with pure maple syrup.
+You’d never know they’re gluten-free!

 Here’s what’s going to happen: You…you’re going to go out and find yourself a legitimate tragedy prior to baking these brownies.
 Because if you’re already happy before eating these, you will, in a word, implode.
 With jubilation.